 Sentencing powers of the Local Court

-This report responds to two terms of reference provided to the Council by the Attorney General.
-The first requested that the Council examine personal violence cases finalised in the Local Court to determine whether the court's jurisdictional limit produced a significant number of sentences that are not commensurate with the objective seriousness of the offence.
-The second asked the Council to examine the relative merits of increasing the sentencing powers of the Local Court in respect of:
+Pursuant to s 100J of the Crimes (Sentencing Procedure) Act 1999 (NSW), the Sentencing Council is to conduct a review of personal violence cases finalised in the Local Court to determine whether the court’s jurisdictional limit has produced a significant number of sentences that are not commensurate with the objective seriousness of the offence and the subjective circumstances of the offender.

 Last updated: